Pedestrian Accident Attorneys in Tulsa, Oklahoma

 In the United States, a pedestrian is killed in a traffic accident every 88 minutes, on average.
 Many more pedestrians are injured by being struck by motor vehicles—and when those accidents occur, pedestrians involved are likely entitled to compensation for their injuries and suffering.

 If you or someone you know is injured as a pedestrian, that individual is likely facing medical bills, a loss of income, and temporary or even permanent losses of mobility and physical health, along with possible mental suffering.
-To ensure that these direct and indirect losses receive proper compensation, any pedestrian involved in an accident needs to connect with an attorney who can advocate on their behalf and secure financial and other forms of necessary support.
+To ensure that these direct and indirect losses receive proper compensation, connect with a pedestrian accident lawyer who can advocate on their behalf and secure financial and other forms of necessary support.

 What Are the Main Causes of Pedestrian Accidents?

 While all pedestrian accidents share similar characteristics of a vehicle striking a pedestrian on foot, there are many different reasons why these accidents occur—and, in many cases, the cause for the accident can be relevant to the legal proceedings and claims sought by the injured party.

 Common causes of pedestrian accidents include:

 Speeding through a crosswalk;